JasonHoku/eden-performance-boost-research/ReadMe.md

 Lag Fix Guide for High/Medium End PCs on EdenServer

+Ensure your game client is closed before proceeding with steps 1-4.

 =============================================
 Step1 Installing DGVOODOO
 =============================================

 Extract DGVOODOO (from this github post) to your POL folder (PlayOnline/SquareEnix/PlayOnlineViwer) and paste files into the folder.

 Launch dgVoodooCpl.exe as Administrator once for it to create a config file.

 =============================================
 Step2 Installing D3Dcompiler
 =============================================

+Do not overwrite the dll (skip this step) if d3dcompiler_47.dll already exists on your primary disk in either Windows/System32/ or Windows/SysWOW64/.

+If you do not have d3dcompiler_47.dll :

-Copy or cut d3dcompiler_47. (from this github post)
+1.)Copy or cut d3dcompiler_47. (from this github post)

-If you are running a Windows 32 bit operating system, paste it in Windows/System32/ If you are running a Windows 64 bit operating system, paste it in Windows/SysWOW64/ Confirm it is being applied to FFXI Edit
+If you are running a Windows 32 bit operating system, paste it in Windows/System32/

+If you are running a Windows 64 bit operating system, paste it in Windows/SysWOW64/

+2.)Confirm it is being applied to FFXI:

 Launch FFXI and check if the dgVoodoo watermark is in the bottom right, if so it is installed correctly.

 =============================================
 Step3 Setting up dgvoodoo
 =============================================
+Steps1&2 required.

-Open dgVoodooCpl.exe again and turn off the watermarks on Glide, and Directx tabs.
+1.)Open dgVoodooCpl.exe again and turn off the watermarks on Glide, and Directx tabs.
 Update the Vram on the Directx tab to above 64mb.
 1024mb if your machine will allow it. ( See next step for pushing past 1gb) Anisotropic and Antialiasing (MSAA) can be configured higher.
 Save the config in the /SquareEnix/PlayOnlineViewer/ folder.

-B.)Pushing past 1GB VRAM allotment requires editing and saving one text file. (close game and dgvoodoo first)
+2.)Pushing past 1GB VRAM allotment requires editing and saving one text file. (close game and dgvoodoo first)

 Open dgVoodoo.conf with notepad or any text editor (POL Folder requires run as admin to save)